Administration🔗

 .

-- Choose GuiA from the prompt that appears.
+- Choose GuiA from the prompt

-- In the window that appears enable the application and fill out the fields with the relevant IP information.
+)and fill out the fields with the relevant IP information.

 - Save your work by clicking the checkbox icon(